vuxcode/we1-project-Raad1028/time-report.md

 - 2024-05-02 16:00 Worked for 2 hours
   - Started working on the design of the boxes.
   - Tried making the info text wrap around a button.
 The button is meant to be positioned on the bottom right, I spent atleast 45 minutes just trying to get that to work but didnt quite get it to work.
 So the current design is temporary, hopefully.

+- 2024-05-07 16:00 Worked for around 2-3 hours.
+  - Found a way to solve an issue with positioning and wordwrap.
+I spent a bit of time learning how the solution works.
+  - Tweaks to the CSS and HTML.
+  - Added placeholder content.